What is BAföG?

 If you are unsure whether of not you qualify for a BAföG funding you can find all important information and a first consultation at the SWFR.
 Our advisers will also provide help filling out an official application.

-Starting this winter semester there will be more BAföG for more students: Not only the BAföG rates have been increased, but also the parental allowances, so that more students are entitled to BAföG than before.
+Starting this winter semester there is more BAföG for more students: Not only the BAföG rates have been increased, but also the parental allowances, so that more students are entitled to BAföG than before.
 It is always worthwhile to submit an application.

 Apply now for BAföG funding at the BAföG office here in Freiburg.